vsariola/sointu/README.md

 Running `ninja sointu` only builds the static library that go needs.
 This is a lot faster than building all the CTests.

-You and now run all the go tests, even the ones that test the native bridge.run From the project root folder, run:
+You and now run all the go tests, even the ones that test the native bridge.
+From the project root folder, run:

 ```